 - You have built up the strength in the muscles of your thighs that help to support your knee joint.

-The ACL ligament cannot simply be stitched back together.
+The ACL cannot simply be stitched back together.
 Instead, surgery to reconstruct, or rebuild, the ACL is usually carried out.
 Most often, part of a tendon, or tendons, from somewhere else in your body is used to reconstruct your ACL.
 For example, the following may be used:

 - Part of the tendon at the bottom of your kneecap (your patellar tendon).

 - Part of the tendon that attaches your kneecap to the quadriceps muscle at the front of your thigh (your quadriceps tendon).

 - Part of the tendons that run from the back of your knee up the back of your thigh (your hamstring tendons).

 - Sometimes, tendons from someone else (a donor) may be used to repair your ACL.